RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 As mentioned, **Checkpoints are not the only way to earn checks**.
 For example, you might earn Mastery on a Learning Target by doing two successful Checkpoint problems; or one Checkpoint problem and a video; or by using some AEP work followed by doing a Checkpoint problem successfully.
 You have options.
 However, to keep the logistics from being overwhelming, there are just a few restrictions on those options:

 1. *A Mastery rating must include at least one check earned through a Checkpoint problem or oral exam*.
 For example, you can't earn Mastery by doing two videos, or an AEP plus a video.
 2. *No more than one check per week can be earned through oral exams, videos, and AEPs*.
-A "week" for us is defined to be the time period from 12:01am ET on MOnda
+A "week" for us is defined to be the time period from 12:01am ET on Monday through 11:59pm ET the following Sunday.
-3. Video submissions will need to adhere by standards of video creation that will be posted to the course website.
+3. *Video submissions will need to adhere by standards of video creation that will be posted to the course website*.

-Please note the following restrictions on options 2-4 above:

-- *No more than one check per week can be earned through options 2-4*.
-- *Option 3 (make a video) must adhere to standards for video creation* (to be posted separately; basically the video must have clear sound and audio, and keep face, handwriting, and voice in the frame at all times).
-- *Mastery (two checks) *must* include at least one Checkpoint problem*.
-That is, you can't earn Mastery on a learning target through options 2-4 alone.

 ## How your semester grade is determined